Lee Ting Han

 Lee Ting Han (李廷汉; born c.
 1990) is a Malaysian politician and lawyer.
 He has served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Onn Hafiz Ghazi, and has been Member of the Johor State Legislative Assembly (MLA) for Paloh since March 2022.
 He is a member of the Malaysian Chinese Association (MCA), a component party of the BN coalition.
 He is one of the only two Johor EXCO members of Chinese ethnicity and of MCA, alongside Ling Tian Soon.

-Lee studied at the SMK Permas Jaya, Johor Bahru (SMKPJ) from 2003-2009 before continuing his studies at the University of Malaya, where he graduated with a bachelor's degree in law.
+Lee studied at the SMK Permas Jaya, Johor Bahru (SMKPJ) from 2003 to 2009 before continuing his studies at the University of Malaya, where he graduated with a bachelor's degree in law.
 He then continued his postgraduate study at University of Cambridge.
 Before departing for the United Kingdom, Lee briefly worked at the Prime Minister's Department.

 He is the Special Function Officer to Wee Ka Siong, who was the Minister of Transport from March 2020 to November 2022.